LittleOneNoise/SNLP_Fact_Checking/README.md

 -> if both return False the fact will be labelled as False (neither text nor table includes relevant information).

 ## Results
-We measured the accuracy of our web scrapping on the train datatset and the following result was obtained:
+We measured the accuracy of our web scrapping on the train datatset and the following result was obtained:<br/>
 `True: 622/1234; False: 612/1234; False positive:  2/1234; False negative: 63/1234; Same as original: 1169/1234; Accuracy: 0.9473`

 After labelling all the facts from the test dataset, we got the following numbers:<br/>
 `657/1342 True Labels and 685/1342 False Labels`

-In order to have an idea about the efficiency of our engine, before labelling test sentences by using web scrapping, we generated a sample from test dataset which were labelled according to the train database (i.e., local database).
-Since those labels are reliable, we computed accuracy of the generated sample set which includes 145 sentences.
-As a result we get `94.48 % accuracy`.
-Even though it is not a huge amount of facts, the accuracy we got was a good news concerning the efficiency of our system.
+In order to have an idea about the accuracy of the engine on test dataset we performed the following actions:<br/>
+* Check whether a data from the test dataset can be labelled by using the local database (was built upon the train dataset) or not.
+If so, label the relevant data, otherwise keep it as none;
+* Collect the data that were labelled in the previous step, as a sampling dataset;
+* Use the sampling dataset in order to do web-scrapping for train dataset (i.e., check the fact online and compute accuracy).<br/>
+The result that is described below was obtained by following the steps given above:<br/>
+`True: 8/145; False: 137/145; False positive:  0/145; False negative: 8/145; Same as original: 137/145; Accuracy: 0.9448`

 ## Executing the Project
 In order to execute the given fact_engine.ipynb apply the following steps: